Xuzhou Jiangsu, China Travel Guide

 Huaihai Battle Memorial Tower and Museum, and Xuzhou Martyrs Cemetery, commemorate significant historical events and sacrifices.

-Manufacturing history exists, but specific sites are not typically main tourist attractions.
+Manufacturing history exists, but certain places are generally not main tourist attractions.

 Beyond its history, Xuzhou offers serene natural spaces for relaxation and outdoor activities.